 Bailey, Michael, and Simon Popple.
 2011.
 ‘The 1984/85 Miners’ Strike: re-claiming cultural heritage.’
 In Heritage, Labour and the Working Class, edited by L. Smith, P. A. Shackel, and G. Campbell, 19-33.
 London: Routledge.

 Beckett, Francis.
 1995.
 The Enemy Within, The Rise and Fall of the British Communist Party.
 London: John Murray.

+Belfiore, Eleonora.
+2002.
+‘Art as a means of alleviating social exclusion: does it really work?
+A critique of instrumental cultural policies and social impact studies in the UK.’
+International Journal of Cultural Policy 8 (1): 91-106.

 Bellamy, Martin.
 2001.
 The Shipbuilders: An Anthology of Scottish Shipyard Life.
 Edinburgh: Birlinn.